DISCLAIMER: ORIGINAL POST WAS MADE ON AUGUST 19, 2018

 If you want results, go straight to the top

-Know your unique value proposition and communicate that concisely and effectively
+Know & understand your unique value proposition and learn to communicate that concisely, brevity is key

 Every opportunity may not be the right opportunity for you

-When you’re largely unproven, you may have to create value before you ask for value
+When you’re largely unproven, create value before you ask for value